Methodist Church Ghana: Challenges

 The Methodist Church Ghana has not always had success in its endeavors.
 The church has faced congregation-dividing problems.
-The Methodist Church Ghana originally regarded itself as an Akan-dominated church, but this idea was challenged.
+The Methodist church of Ghana originally regarded itself as an Akan-dominated church, but this idea was challenged.
 One issue arose due to differences in ethnic backgrounds among congregants.
 In the 1920s, Methodist Church Ghana had three congregations in Accra.
 Many of these congregation members were of the Ga ethnicity, followed in population by Fante people.
 Many Sunday schools used Fante-Akan as the primary language for service, so Ga people had to accommodate themselves to Fante preferences.
 In 1965 the Fante people made their own church building, called themselves the Cavalry Society, and placed their building in an area that would change their closest proximity circuit, Wesley Circuit, to the Adabraka Circuit.
 In an attempt to be impartial, The Methodist Church Ghana assigned neutral parties within its church council to decide on a sanction for the Calvary Society's infraction.
 In an attempt to act impartially, The Methodist Church Ghana assigned expatriate parties to give opinions on the matter.
 The proposal from the neutral parties suggested that the circuits be reorganized to accommodate language barriers within the circuits.
 This suggestion was declined and the Calvary Society petitioned to become its own separate circuit.
 After a long struggle with some bureaucratic policies, Calvary Society's request to become a circuit was approved and the name changed to the North-Accra circuit.

 Another ethnic problem manifested by way of cultural leadership.
 In the 1980s there was a conflict between two ethnic groups, as a Fante native and a Ga native debated which of these two ethnic groups should control the conference's presidency.
 Another problem became the struggle for power between the people's democratic control and the hierarchical control of the church.
 Many conferences were called to sort out the power struggle and arguments about certain interpretations of the church's constitution arose.
 Many times the ethnic-bias issue was exposed, and other times the underlying thought served as a basis for other arguments.
 These debates about the constitution's clarifications came at a price, as the debates led to the suspension and resignation of church ministers.